 In 2020, launch an inaugural €500m Eurobond, moving to a new London headquarters and opening an office in Milan.
 Antje Hensel-Roth joins the Board as Chief People and External Affairs Officer.

 As the Covid-19 pandemic comes to a head, we work hard to continue to deliver outstanding performance.
 Our focus on managing our business based on inclusion and responsibility becomes ever more important amid enormous challenge on the physical and mental wellbeing of our teams, our stakeholders and partners.

 At the end of 2020, we win the Financial News Alternatives Provider of the Year award, and ICG achieves its highest-ever score in the annual UN PRI responsible investing assessment.

 In 2021, we continue our expansion, opening an office in Dubai.

 Based on science-based targets, we adopt a commitment to reach net zero in operations by 2040, using our position of influence to lead change in our industry.
 We reach our 2018 commitment to the Women in Finance Charter two years early, with a 41% representation of women in UK senior management roles and 35% globally.
-Our total AUM for the period ending 31 March 2022 increases to $72.1bn.

 As we look forward, we see huge potential for growth and continue to build on our outstanding 30-year track record – creating value and delivering sustainable results for our stakeholders, shareholders and communities.